arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ```
 *****
 --{{4}}--
-The indentation before each of the `WHEN` statements and the `ELSE` statement are for use as human readers of this code.
+The indentation before each of the `WHEN` statements and the `ELSE` statement are for us as human readers of this code.
 SQL doesn't need those lines to be indented, but it makes it a lot clearer to us where this block of code starts and ends.

 --{{4}}--
 We have started with a lot of theory because `CASE` statements are complicated, so let's return to that observations table and see how using a `CASE` statement helps us understand the data.